IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point-properties-sensor-sensor.md

 ## is_heated

 Is the sensor heated to reduce the effect of icing.
+This is usually relevant for wind speed and wind vane sensors.

 `is_heated`